Boolean

 Logical operators: and / or

-'and' (also '&&') is true only when both sides are true. 'or' (also '||') is true when at least one side is true.
-Both use short-circuit evaluation: the right side is only evaluated if the left side does not already determine the result.
+and (also &&) is true only when both sides are true. or (also ||) is true when at least one side is true.
+Both skip the right side when the left side already determines the result.
+For example, false and X is always false, so X is never evaluated.
 This matters when the right side could produce null or has a side effect.

 assert(1 > 0 and 2 > 1, "Both conditions true");